 Getting IRS and State Bank Levy Help

-Stopping the IRS bank levy and getting the money returned to you is just step one.
-Step two is to make sure that the IRS doesn’t levy your bank account again.
-In order for this to happen, we need to negotiate on your behalf for a permanent solution to the tax problem.
-As such we need to:
+Stopping an IRS or state bank levy and getting the money returned to you is just step one.
+Step two is avoiding follow-up bank levies.
+In order for this to happen, we need to arrange on your behalf for a permanent solution to the tax problem.
+As such, we need to:

 - Verify the amount owed (if any) is what the IRS says it is.
 Quite often the IRS is claiming a higher amount of taxes owed than is the actual amount.
 This is common when tax returns have gone unfiled.